-The Oregon Vital Records office, known as the Center for Health Statistics (CHS), is where you can get certified copies of birth certificates, death certificates, and other vital records in Oregon.
+The Oregon Vital Records office, known as the Center for Health Statistics (CHS), is where to get certified copies of birth certificates, death certificates, and other vital records in Oregon.

 New Legislation - 2013 House Bill 2093

-Our HB 2093 Implementation site provides more information about the contents of the bill, a history of its passage, and the next steps of the rulemaking process.
+Our HB 2093 Implementation site provides more information about the contents of the bill, the new administrative rules created as a result of it, and a history of its passage.